afnandamra/basic-express-server/README.md

 ### Test

-- Run the command `npm test` to test and verify the server and the midddlewares are working
+- Run the command `npm test` to test and verify the server and the midddlewares are working.
+- Run the command `npm run lint` for testing lint.

 ### Run